dissimulate/eslint-plugin-types/README.md

 ```

 ### array-type
-Arrays items must be a consistent type.
+Array items must be of a consistent type.

 Correct:
 ```javascript